-Sources: FRBC calculations, CSSE at Johns Hopkins University, Census Bureau, the COVID Tracking Project at The Atlantic, BEA, CDC, and the HHS.
+Sources: FRBC calculations, CSSE, Census Bureau, the COVID Tracking Project at The Atlantic, BEA, CDC, and HHS.

-The 7-day COVID mortality rate of the United States rose through January and into February.
-Of the nations we use for comparison, Canada, Italy, and the UK also saw large increases in January.
+The 7-day COVID-19 mortality rate of the United States fell throughout March into April.
+Of the nations we use for comparison, South Korea saw a large increase in March for the second month in a row.